Feather launches a high-end furniture rental service for liminal living

 Feather is throwing back the curtains to reveal its rental service for mid-priced to high-end apartment furniture.

-The New York-based startup is part of the latest crop of Y Combinator companies and is looking to attract the kind of liminally living person who’s currently between the life stages of finishing their eduction and starting a family or owning a home.
+The New York-based startup is part of the latest crop of Y Combinator companies and is looking to attract the kind of liminally living person who’s currently between the life stages of finishing their education and starting a family or owning a home.

 “The idea here is, it really doesn’t make sense to buy furniture between when you get out of college and when you buy your own home,” says company founder Jay Reno.

 For Reno, this is the logic of the sharing economy taken to its logical endpoint.
-“For people who are between college and owning their first home,” Reno says, “ownership doesn’t make sense for big ticket items.
+“For people who are between college and owning their first home,” Reno says, “ownership doesn’t make sense for big-ticket items.
 Throughout this period people are renting houses; then their second biggest asset is the car, and the third is renting furniture.”

-Indeed, people already renting housing and lease cars, why not rent the furniture as well?
+Indeed, people already rent housing and lease cars, why not rent the furniture, as well?

-Already quietly in operations for about two months, Feather has managed to book $50,000 in revenue and is doing roughly $8,000 in monthly recurring revenue.
+Already quietly in operation for about two months, Feather has managed to book $50,000 in revenue and is doing roughly $8,000 in monthly recurring revenue.

-While there’s no rent-to-own option today, the company is considering it as a future feature, but Reno doesn’t want renters to assume that this is something that would be akin to the (basically usurious businesses) Rent-a-Center.
+While there’s no rent-to-own option today, the company is considering it as a future feature, but Reno doesn’t want renters to assume this is something that would be akin to the (basically usurious businesses) Rent-a-Center.

-For frugal buyers of low-end or mid-range furniture, renting with Feather may not make the most sense, since the company’s prices and offerings trend to the “West Elm-style” furniture.
+For frugal buyers of low-end or mid-range furniture, renting with Feather may not make the most sense, as the company’s prices and offerings trend to the “West Elm-style” furniture.

-For longer term rentals the company will be rolling out sliding pricing, so the monthly fee to rent a piece of furniture will go down the longer the duration of the rental.
+For longer-term rentals the company will be rolling out sliding pricing, so the monthly fee to rent a piece of furniture will go down the longer the duration of the rental.

 Feather typically breaks even on a rental after about six months.